martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+V1.18.5 throws a colorful mix of things into the bag.
+Most notable is support for Starlight's persisted sidebar state, but also various improvements to the chamber and view transition name encoding.
+See the changelog for details!

+## Recently Learned Tricks ##

-This release introduces an updated version of the Inspection Chamber, now packed with new, shiny displays and knobs.
+> V1.18.4 introduced an updated version of the Inspection Chamber, now packed with new, shiny displays and knobs.
 The Chamber is steadily maturing, evolving from a cool prototype into a cool, reliable tool.

-See your view transitions like never before: examine every detail, reveal, debug, and optimize!
+> See your view transitions like never before: examine every detail, reveal, debug, and optimize!
 Now, drill down into the effects of each pseudo-element introduced by the view transition API and even selectively toggle individual animations to better understand what’s happening!

-## Recently Learned Tricks ##

 > Summon the Inspection Chamber as a component ([&lt;InspectionChamber />](https://events-3bg.pages.dev/library/InspectionChamber/)) or [install The Bag as an integration!](hhttps://events-3bg.pages.dev/library/Installation/#installing-as-an-astro-integration) and access the Chamber from the devToolbar!